Tomorrowdawn/top_nsigma/eval_code/readme.md

 - `metrics`: List of evaluation metrics (e.g., ExactMatch, PassAtK, Majority)

 So, not limited to the exisiting tasks, you can also add your own tasks by creating these two types of files.

+##### Alpaca Config

+Alpaca config is quite manual because automatical execution might be too costly.
+The main difference is you should pass single value for each `params` or `facade_params`.
+Other options are similar.

 ### Output results